nerc-esces/python-advanced-esces/_episodes/05-numpy-and-numba.md

 - "We should measure performance before attemping to optimise code and target our optimisations at the things which take longest."
 - "Numpy can perform operations to whole arrays, this will perform faster than using for loops."
 - "Numba can replace some Numpy operations with just in time compilation that is even faster."
-- "One way numba achieves higher performance is to use vectorisation extensions of some GPUs that process multiple pieces of data in one instruction."
+- "One way numba achieves higher performance is to use vectorisation extensions of some CPUs that process multiple pieces of data in one instruction."
-- "Numba ufuncs let us write arbitary functions for Numba to use."
+- "Numba ufuncs let us write arbitary functions for Numba to use.
+It's Just In Time compiler can still speed these up."
 ---

 This episode is based in material from Ed Bennett's [Performant Numpy lesson](https://github.com/edbennett/performant-numpy)